Brans-Dicke theory in Bondi-Sachs form: Asymptotically flat solutions, asymptotic symmetries and gravitational-wave memory effects: Bondi-Sachs Framework

 respectively.
-Here $M(u,x^A)$ is an integration constant.
+Here $M(u,x^A)$ is a function of integration.
 While an analogous quantity is defined to be the Bondi mass aspect in the Einstein frame or in GR, here we find it convenient to define a slightly different quantity to be the mass aspect (which is defined shortly below).
-The second integration constant, the angular-momentum aspect $L^A$, can be obtained from the expression
+The second function of integration, the angular-momentum aspect $L^A$, can be obtained from the expression

 The integration procedure allows for a term proportional to $\log r/r^3$ in $U^A$.
 The term $\mathcal U^A$ is given by

 We will only consider solutions with $\mathcal U^A = 0$ in this paper for reasons which we discuss below Eq.~\eqref{eq:dotD_AB}.